 Therefore I run in such a way, as not without aim; I box in such a way, as not beating the air;

 Not without aim.
-Many people are aimless because they lack a sense of purpose.
+Many people lack a sense of purpose.
 They are drifting through life with no direction, bouncing from one thing to another.
+Their punches are aimless and they will leave no legacy.
 Paul was not like this.
 He had a clear goal (to win some) and he knew how to attain it (by serving all).

 1 Corinthians 9:27